 - YouTube Live is a 2008 addition to the Google-owned video monolith.
 It allows approved users to stream for free via the public portal, but it restricts certain broadcast settings and embeds its logo on all content.

 - Vzaar is a London-based business-oriented video host focused on content security, and recently acquired by Dacast.
 It too was founded in 2007 and initially targeted eBay customers.

 In addition to these established businesses, there are all sorts of new players on the market today.
-One example is Boxcast, an Ohio-based company which builds a streaming box that serves as a video capture device and encoder.
-Hooked into their system, it offers a “plug and play” setup for live streaming.
+One example is Boxcast, an Ohio-based company that builds a streaming box that serves as a video capture device and encoder.
+Hooked into their system, it offers a “plug and play” set up for live streaming.

 3 Tips for Choosing a Live Streaming Platform: